cristinadobre/cristinadobre.github.io/projects.md

 ## IVA22
 *September 2022*

 I'm back at [IVA22](https://ivaconference2022.ualg.pt/) presenting the work: _More than buttons on controllers: engaging social interactions in narrative VR games through social attitudes detection_.
-It highlights the indutry-academia collaboration focusing on the contributions of building agents for the games industry and showcasing work's benefits in the industry overall.
-So if you're there, swing by on [Thrusday 8th Sept](https://ivaconference2022.ualg.pt/program/schedule/)!
+It highlights the industry-academia collaboration focusing on the contributions of building agents for the games industry and showcasing work's benefits in the industry overall.
+So if you're there, swing by on [Thursday 8th Sept](https://ivaconference2022.ualg.pt/program/schedule/)!

 I'm also presenting my PhD work overall as a Doctoral Consortium paper on Tuesday 6th of Sept.
 It covers the research done so far in my PhD, very much like a synopsis of my thesis.
 The papers will be available soon!